Foreign banks' U.S. branches turn net dollar borrowers

 High anxiety over the public debt problem in Europe and wild swings in global stock markets due to economic worries also have rekindled safe-haven bids for ultra short-dated U.S. government securities.

-At the same time, indirect bidders purchased 35.8 percent of the $27 billion in new six-month bill supply.
+At the same time, indirect bidders purchased 35.8 percent of the $27 billion in new six-month bill supply US6MTWI=TWEB.
 That was nearly double the amount they bought last week.
 (Reporting by Richard Leong)